hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 2. For each time step until final time:

    a.
 Perform Newton iterations until the residual norm is below tolerance.
    b.
-At each Newton iteration, assemble and solve the linearized system.
+Assemble the linearized system for each Newton iteration.
    c.
+Solve the linearized system.
+   d.
 Update the solution with the Newton correction.
-   d.
-Optionally adjust :math:`\Delta t` based on Newton convergence (adaptive stepping).
+   e.
+For adaptive stepping, adjust :math:`\Delta t` from the Newton convergence.

 3. Write VTK output at specified intervals or at steady state.

-The driver supports simple adaptive time stepping: if Newton converges quickly (≤3 iterations), :math:`\Delta t` is increased; if convergence is slow (≥6 iterations), :math:`\Delta t` is decreased.
-Additionally, a maximum CFL constraint can be specified using the ``-cfl`` option to prevent the time step from growing too large; when enabled, the time step is limited to :math:`\Delta t \leq \text{CFL}_{\max} \cdot h_{\min}`.
+The driver supports simple adaptive time steps.
+It increases :math:`\Delta t` when Newton converges in three iterations or fewer.
+It decreases :math:`\Delta t` after six iterations or more.
+The ``-cfl`` option sets a maximum CFL constraint.
+This constraint limits the time step to :math:`\Delta t \leq \text{CFL}_{\max} \cdot h_{\min}`.

 Visualizing the Solution
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The driver outputs VTK ``RectilinearGrid`` files with velocity vectors, pressure,
+The driver writes VTK ``RectilinearGrid`` files with velocity vectors, pressure,
 and divergence fields.
-A PVD collection file is written at the end to group all
+At the end, it writes a PVD collection that groups all
-time steps for visualization in ParaView.
+time steps for ParaView.

 - ``-vis 1``: Binary VTK, last time step only
 - ``-vis 2``: ASCII VTK, last time step only